entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): "Character 11 is linked to character 9."

-12.Premaxilla ventral margin, shape of [L&Z19 modified]: arched (0), not arched (1).
-Lu & Zhu (2009, char.
+12.Premaxilla ventral margin, shape of : arched (0), not arched (1).
+> [L&Z19 modified]

+> - Clement *et al.* (in review): "Lu & Zhu (2009, char.
 19)8 used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including Diplocercides and Styloichthys.
 Diplocercides, Styloichthys and Psarolepis were coded as having anteriorly arched premaxillae, whereas Onychodus, Strunius and Bukkanodus lack anteriorly arched premaxillae.
 However, the condition of the premaxillae is unknown in Diplocercides kayseri and D. heiligenstockiensis.
-In Styloichthys the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved.
+In Styloichthys the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."

+13.Median rostral, number of : single median rostral or internasal (0), multiple median rostrals or internasals (1)
-13.Median rostral, number of [Fb3, C3, F&C3, Y3, G3, W3, W&W3, Da3, Z3, GR3, WE3, CAa3, C&G3, A&S3, G&C3, Db3, Cab3, R&S3, CAc3, CAd3, T3]: single median rostral or internasal (0), multiple median rostrals or internasals (1)
+> [Fb3, C3, F&C3, Y3, G3, W3, W&W3, Da3, Z3, GR3, WE3, CAa3, C&G3, A&S3, G&C3, Db3, Cab3, R&S3, CAc3, CAd3, T3]
+>
+14.Median rostral: without teeth (0), with teeth (1).
+> [FR143, L&Z3]

-14.Median rostral [FR143, L&Z3]: without teeth (0), with teeth (1).
-Lu & Zhu (2009, char.
-3)8 coded for the presence of a tooth-bearing median rostral to determine the relationships among onychodontiforms and potential outgroups including Diplocercides.
-The condition of Diplocercides was coded as unknown, and solely Psarolepis was coded as having this condition.
+> - Clement *et al.* (in review): "Lu & Zhu (2009, char.
+3) coded for the presence of a tooth-bearing median rostral to determine the relationships among onychodontiforms and potential outgroups including *Diplocercides*.
+The condition of *Diplocercides* was coded as unknown, and solely *Psarolepis* was coded as having this condition."

+15.Parietal shield, profile of: convex (0), flat (1), concave (2).
+> [CAc52, CAd52]

-15.Parietal shield, profile of [CAc52, CAd52]: convex (0), flat (1), concave (2).
-Fragoso et al. (2018, p.
-12)104 noticed a difference of profile for the parietal shield (their "frontoparietal shield") in terms of its curvature among species of Axelrodichthys.
+> - Clement *et al.* (in review): "Fragoso et al. (2018, p.
+12) noticed a difference of profile for the parietal shield (their "frontoparietal shield") in terms of its curvature among species of *Axelrodichthys*.
 Cavin et al. (2020, char.
-52)101 define a character as the dorsal outline of the ethmoid portion in lateral view.
+52) define a character as the dorsal outline of the ethmoid portion in lateral view.
 Two character-states were used by Cavin et al. (2020, char.
-52)101: straight or convex (0) and concave (1).
-We divide the conditions into three character-states that form a morphocline.
+52): straight or convex (0) and concave (1).
+We divide the conditions into three character-states that form a morphocline."

+16.Preparietal, size of: parietal longer than posterior preparietal (0), parietal equal in length to posterior preparietal (1), parietal shorter than posterior preparietal (2).
-16.Preparietal, size of [Ca10, Cb10, Fa12 in part, Fb2 rephrased, C2 rephrased, F&C2 rephrased, Y2 rephrased, G2 rephrased, W2 rephrased, W&W2 rephrased, Da2 rephrased, Z2 rephrased, GR2 rephrased, WE2 rephrased, CAa2 rephrased, C&G2 rephrased, A&S2 rephrased, G&C2 rephrased, Db2 rephrased, CAb2 rephrased, R&S2 rephrased, CAc2 rephrased, CAd2 rephrased, T2 rephrased]: parietal longer than posterior preparietal (0), parietal equal in length to posterior preparietal (1), parietal shorter than posterior preparietal (2).
-Forey (1998, char.
-7)12 coded for the presence of one pair (0) or two pairs (1) of parietals; however, in his matrix (and that of subsequent analyses by most authors they used the coding of one pair (1) or two pairs (2) omitting a coding of "0".
+> [Ca10, Cb10, Fa12 in part, Fb2 rephrased, C2 rephrased, F&C2 rephrased, Y2 rephrased, G2 rephrased, W2 rephrased, W&W2 rephrased, Da2 rephrased, Z2 rephrased, GR2 rephrased, WE2 rephrased, CAa2 rephrased, C&G2 rephrased, A&S2 rephrased, G&C2 rephrased, Db2 rephrased, CAb2 rephrased, R&S2 rephrased, CAc2 rephrased, CAd2 rephrased, T2 rephrased]

+> - Clement *et al.* (in review): "Forey (1998, char.
+7) coded for the presence of one pair (0) or two pairs (1) of parietals; however, in his matrix (and that of subsequent analyses by most authors they used the coding of one pair (1) or two pairs (2) omitting a coding of "0".
 In addition, Forey (1998, char.
 8)12 coded for the relative size of the anterior and posterior parietals.
 Cloutier (1991a, char.
-10)95 named the pair(s) of medial bones anterior to the parietals as the preparietals.
+10) named the pair(s) of medial bones anterior to the parietals as the preparietals.
 Herein, we define the character-states in terms of the length of the posterior preparietals and parietals rather than the size.
 The three character-states form a morphocline relative to the size proportion between the parietal and preparietal.
 Morphometric character 9 provides the ratio of the median length of the posteriormost preparietal divided by the median parietal length; a ratio close to a value of one is considered as a condition where the parietal is equal in length to the posteriormost preparietal.
-In our analysis, the number of preparietals per row is taken into account in our meristic matrix.
+In our analysis, the number of preparietals per row is taken into account in our meristic matrix."

+17.Supraorbital canal, course of: straight (0), lyre shaped (1).
+> [FR31]

-17.Supraorbital canal, course of [FR31]: straight (0), lyre shaped (1).
-Friedman (2007, char.
-31)98 mentioned that the trajectory of the supraorbital canals resembles a lyre in dorsal view in Styloichthys, Euporosteus, Latimeria and numerous coelacanths and sarcopterygians.
-It is considered to be a derived condition shared by Styloichthys, Dipnomorpha and Tetrapodomorpha (Friedman, 2007)98.
-The lyre-shape is owing to a medial curvature followed by a lateral trajectory of the supraorbital canal at the most anterior level of the snout.
+> - Clement *et al.* (in review): "Friedman (2007, char.
+31) mentioned that the trajectory of the supraorbital canals resembles a lyre in dorsal view in *Styloichthys*, *Euporosteus*, *Latimeria* and numerous coelacanths and sarcopterygians.
+It is considered to be a derived condition shared by *Styloichthys*, Dipnomorpha and Tetrapodomorpha (Friedman, 2007).
+The lyre-shape is owing to a medial curvature followed by a lateral trajectory of the supraorbital canal at the most anterior level of the snout."

+> - **This character was orginally defined in Zhu et al. (2002?), cross-check this character in early gnathostome phylogeny.**

-18.Supraorbital sensory canals, trajectory of [Fb19, C19, F&C19, Y19, G19, W19, W&W19, Da19, Z19, GR19, WE19, CAa19, C&G19, A&S19, G&C19, Db19, CAb19, R&S19, CAc19, CAd19, T19]: passing through ossification centers (0), following sutural course (1)
+18.Supraorbital sensory canals, trajectory of : passing through ossification centers (0), following sutural course (1)

+> [Fb19, C19, F&C19, Y19, G19, W19, W&W19, Da19, Z19, GR19, WE19, CAa19, C&G19, A&S19, G&C19, Db19, CAb19, R&S19, CAc19, CAd19, T19]

-19.Supraorbital sensory canals opening through bones, condition of [Ca3 in part, Ca9 in part, Cb3, Fb23, C23, F&C23, Y23, G23, W23, W&W23, Da23 modified, Z23, GR23, WE23, CAa23, C&G23 modified, A&S23 modified, G&C23, Db23, CAb23 modified, R&S23 modified, CAc23, CAd23, T23 modified]: single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
-Forey (1998, char.
-23)12 used a character to describe the condition of the pores of the supraorbital sensory canal.
+19.Supraorbital sensory canals opening through bones, condition of : single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
+> [Ca3 in part, Ca9 in part, Cb3, Fb23, C23, F&C23, Y23, G23, W23, W&W23, Da23 modified, Z23, GR23, WE23, CAa23, C&G23 modified, A&S23 modified, G&C23, Db23, CAb23 modified, R&S23 modified, CAc23, CAd23, T23 modified]

+> - Clement *et al.* (in review): "Forey (1998, char.
+23) used a character to describe the condition of the pores of the supraorbital sensory canal.
 Three conditions were originally described: canals opening through bones as single large pores (0), bifurcating pores (1), and many tiny pores (2).
 These conditions refer to the relation between the main canals and the canaliculi linking the pores at the surface of the bone and the main canal.
 In a few species, a few pores are present at the surface of a supraorbital but since the relationship between the pore and the canal is simple it is coded as single large pores (e.g., Guizhoucoelacanthus).
 Dutel et al. (2012, char.
-23)60 and Cavin et al. (2017, char.
-23)41 added one additional character-state, respectively: a large, continuous groove crossed by pillars (3) and a large, continuous groove without pillars (4).
-Based on the onychodontiform outgroups, the plesiomorphic condition corresponds to the presence of many tiny pores.
+23) and Cavin et al. (2017, char.
+23) added one additional character-state, respectively: a large, continuous groove crossed by pillars (3) and a large, continuous groove without pillars (4).
+Based on the onychodontiform outgroups, the plesiomorphic condition corresponds to the presence of many tiny pores."

-20.Lateral bones alongside postparietal, number of [FR8]: one (0), two or more (1)
+20.Lateral bones alongside postparietal, number of: one (0), two or more (1)
+> [FR8]

+21.Intertemporal: absent (0), present (1)
-21.Intertemporal [Ca17, Cb17, Fa15, Fb12, C12, F&C12, FR17, Y12, G12, W12, W&W12, Da12, Z12, GR12, WE12, CAa12, C&G12, A&S12, G&C12, Db12, CAb12, R&S12, T12]: absent (0), present (1)
+> [Ca17, Cb17, Fa15, Fb12, C12, F&C12, FR17, Y12, G12, W12, W&W12, Da12, Z12, GR12, WE12, CAa12, C&G12, A&S12, G&C12, Db12, CAb12, R&S12, T12]

 22.Supratemporal [Ca18, Cb18]: present (0), absent (1)

 23.Posterior margin of tabulars [Cb56, L&Z9]: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2).
 The three character-states for a morphocline.

 24.Tabular descending process [Ca19, Cb19, Fa17 homology, Fb14 rephrased, C14 rephrased, F&C14 rephrased, Y14 rephrased, G14 rephrased, W&W14 rephrased, Da14 rephrased, Z14 rephrased, GR14 rephrased, WE14 rephrased, CAa14 rephrased, C&G14 rephrased, A&S14 rephrased, G&C14 rephrased, Db14 rephrased, CAb14 rephrased, R&S14 rephrased, CAc7, CAd7, T14 rephrased]: absent (0), present (1).
 As defined by Forey (1981, char.
 8)105, the posterolateral margin of the tabular (his "supratemporal") may bear an external descending process.
 This process articulates against the prootic region of the braincase immediately in front of the hyomandibular facet (e.g., Coelacanthus granulatus, Laugia) (Cloutier, 1991a, char.
 19)95.
+> - Clement *et al.* (in review): "
 25.Otic canal [new]: running through skull roof (0), following edge of skull roof (1)

 26.Otic canal, trajectory of [Ca20, Cb20, L&Z30 in part]: running through the lateral series of bones (tabular and/or supratemporal and/or intertemporal) (0), running between postparietal and lateral series of bones (tabular and supratemporal and/or intertemporal) (1), running through tabular and postparietal (2).
 Cloutier (1991a, char.
 20)95 defined a character to describe the trajectory of the otic canal either passing through the lateral series (intertemporal and/or supratemporal) or passing between the postparietal and the lateral series.
 We redefine the character to encompass the disparity of the trajectory of the otic canal among actinistians and onychodontiforms (out-group).
 We considered that the lateral series primarily includes the tabular and supratemporal in actinistians with the exception of Miguashaia that also includes the intertemporal; the number of bones suturing laterally with the postparietal is taken into account in characters 20, 21 and 22.
 Character-state 2 corresponds to the condition where the otic canal runs at the suture between the postparietal and the lateral series of bones.
 In order to take into account, the condition observed in Coelacanthus granulatus, character-state 2 has been added to the original character description of Cloutier (1991a, char.
 20)95.
 The three character-states form a morphocline.
+> - Clement *et al.* (in review): "
 27.Medial branch of otic canal [Ca16, Cb16, Fa37, Fb20, C20, F&C20, Y20, G20, L&Z30 in part, W20, W&W20, Da20, Z20, GR20, WE20, CAa20, C&G20, A&S20, G&C20, Db20, CAb20, R&S20, T20]: absent (0), present (1)

 28.Otic canal joining supratemporal canal [Fa36, Fb21, C21, F&C21, Y21, G21, W21, W&W21, Da21, Z21, GR21, WE21, CAa21, C&G21, A&S21, G&C21, Db21, CAb21, R&S21, T21]: in lateral extrascapular (0), in tabular (1)